MEDIA: Click here to access all press releases and high res pics.

 Sitting shamelessly bright outside the box of blind conformity, you won't find any apathy or melancholy here.
 It's all about bold defiance, lust for life, and raging odd-girl pride.

-Latest single 'Black Wet Dream' (the theme song for caffeine addicts worldwide) dropped on September 15, 2022.
-It was the follow up to out-of-the-box debut single 'Reasons To Hate Me', a song inspired by a late autism diagnosis and dedicated to anyone who's ever copped a sideways glance simply for being themselves.
-RTHM was accompanied by a fabulous music video.
+Rainie gained widespread attention in July 2022 with out-of-the-box debut single 'Reasons To Hate Me.'
+Inspired by a late autism diagnosis, it's a song for anyone who's ever copped a sideways glance simply for being themselves.
+The song was accompanied by a fabulous music video.

 Combining an authentic, effervescent stage presence with a diverse catalogue of original music, Rainie's live shows enthral, engage, and encourage the shedding of inhibitions.
 Expect a solo performance that pulses with colour, movement and musical artistry.